jenaleigh01/yoga-at-the-barn-blog/.github/ISSUE_TEMPLATE/user-story.md

 ---

-As a user, the website is responsive across different devices, mobile, tablet and desktop, so I can access the website on the go or at home. **(MUST HAVE)**
+As a user, I can edit or delete my posted comments, if I choose to. **(MUST HAVE)**

 **Acceptance Criteria**

-**AC1** - The website is viewable and responsive across different devices.
+**AC1** - As a logged in user, edit and delete buttons are available on their posted comments allowing for changes if they choose.